acidanthera/RestrictEvents/README.md

 - `-revdbg` (or `-liludbgall`) to enable verbose logging (in DEBUG builds)
 - `-revbeta` (or `-lilubetaall`) to enable on macOS older than 10.8 or newer than 12
 - `-revproc` to enable verbose process logging (in DEBUG builds)
-- `-revsbvmm` to force VMM SB model, allowing `x86legacy` SB model on T2 Mac model for macOS 12
+- `-revsbvmm` to force VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer
+- `-revasset` to allow Content Caching when `sysctl kern.hv_vmm_present` returns `1` on macOS 11.3 or newer
 - `revnopatch=value` to disable patching for userspace processes of Memory/PCI UI, CPU renaming, and/or unreadable disk popups or no patching will happen.
 Accepted values are `all`, `mempci`, `cpuname`, `diskread`, `none` Defaults to `none`.
 - `revcpu=value` to enable (`1`, non-Intel default)/disable (`0`, Intel default) CPU brand string patching.
 - `revcpuname=value` custom CPU brand string (max 48 characters, 20 or less recommended, taken from CPUID otherwise)